szunami/blog-1/2016-11-14-how-computers-work.html.md

 In the general sense, a computer is any device which is capable of manipulating information to suit a human’s purpose.
-The abacus could be included in this category as a very early, primitive computer, as it assited humans in performing arithmetic.
+The abacus could be included in this category as a very early, primitive computer, as it assisted humans in performing arithmetic.

 ## Mechanical Computation